ss-haze/cpp_primer/ch04/README.md

 ### Exercise 4.8
 > Explain when operands are evaluated in the logical AND, logical OR, and equality operators.

-The logical AND and OR operators use short-ciruiting:
+The logical AND and OR operators use short-circuiting:

 (a) The left hand operand is first evaluated